jmdevy/jmdevy.github.io/_posts/2025-2-25-Taking-Truck-for-a-Drive-a-New-Rust-CAD-Kernal.markdown

 There are also lots of [**closed-source projects**](https://en.wikipedia.org/wiki/Geometric_modeling_kernel) that have been around for 40+ years in some form or another.

+There are also programs like [OpenSCAD](https://openscad.org/) (SDF based, only meshes), [Build123](https://github.com/gumyr/build123d) (OCCT, same issues as FreeCAD), [CadQuery](https://github.com/CadQuery/cadquery) (OCCT, same issues as FreeCAD).
+These projects are interesting because you *script* your parts instead of interacting with and defining it through a GUI. **truck** is only different in that is a CAD kernal that (like OCCT) that happens to be easy to use by building programs in Rust, which is comparable to OpenSCAD in ease of use.

 If you would like to learn more about geometric modeling and the math behind it, I recommend the book [**Geometric Modeling: The mathematics of shapes**](https://www.amazon.com/Geometric-Modeling-mathematics-Nikolay-Golovanov/dp/1497473195).
 This book is a goldmine of resources that I haven't really ever seen before.

 #### **What are we doing with truck?**